zgstumpf/ratemyresume/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```

+If you make any changes in the `.env` file, restart the server (quit the server and run `python manage.py runserver`) for your changes to take place.

 When you are done developing, quit the server (**control + c**) and deactivate the conda environment.